 Although a scholarship applicant may fulfill the requirements for Applying for a Chase Scholarship, there is no guarantee that a scholarship will be awarded.

 All amounts for participating colleges are per academic year.

 Please note that the Chase Foundation does not manage the funding for participating schools.
 Each school’s financial aid department and/or business department is your resource should you have questions regarding your matching funds from your participating school.

 Fall 2023 Scholarship Award Checks mailed to the colleges.

 Deadline to transfer schools for Spring 2024 semester.

 (A transfer form must be completed and e-mailed to the Chase Foundation at firstname.lastname@example.org)

-Community Service tracking sheets for Class of 2021 awarded and Opportunity Scholars, due on or before today.
+Community Service tracking sheets for Class of 2023 Opportunity Scholars, due on or before today.
 See ‘Scholar Resources’ tab for approved locations and tracking sheets.

-Online Application Opens for the Class of 2022
+Online Application Opens for the Class of 2024 (TBA)